DJSweder/MetaRekordFixer/README.md

 ### 2. Some metadata is not saved for FLAC files. ###

-rekordbox<sup>TM</sup> doesn't store metadata such as *release date, album artist, mix title,* and *original artist* for FLAC files, while it correctly saves these for MP3 files.
+rekordbox<sup>TM</sup> doesn`t store metadata such as *release date, album artist, mix title,* and *original artist* for FLAC files, while it correctly saves these for MP3 files.
 MetaRekordFixer leverages this as follows:

 - The basic assumption is that MP3 equivalents of the original FLAC tracks are imported into the rekordbox<sup>TM</sup> database in the same structure (see above).
 - Metadata from these MP3s is copied into the database entries for the FLAC library items.